sirixdb/sirix/README.md

 git clone https://github.com/sirixdb/sirix.git
 ```

-or use the following dependencies in your Maven (or Cradle?) project.
+or use the following dependencies in your Maven (or Gradle?) project.

 ## Maven artifacts
 At this stage of development please use the latest SNAPSHOT artifacts from https://oss.sonatype.org/content/repositories/snapshots/com/github/sirixdb/sirix/.